AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2025-05-21-Coral-RNA-Extraction-Protocol-for-2023-Moorea-Project.md

 - Thaw samples in an ice bucket.

-- Transfer sample to a labeled 1.5 mL Safe-Lock tube.
+- Transfer sample (including fragment) to a labeled 1.5 mL Safe-Lock tube.

 - Add more RNA/DNA shield to the sample to bring total volume to 1000 µL.